InEngine-NET/InEngine.NET/docs-src/commands.md

 ## Run a Command

-Create a class that implements **InEngine.Core.IOptions** in the same assembly as the command class.
+Create a class that extends **InEngine.Core.AbstractPlugin** in the same assembly as the command class.
 Add a VerbOptions attribute, from the CommandLine namespace, that defines the name of the command.
-Optional help text can also be specified in the VerbOption attribute.
-The help text can be auto-generated from the attribute or manually specified in the GetUsage method if desired.

 ```c#
 using CommandLine;